 Archailects (Lore only): A refugee group of infomorphs escaping endentured slavory accidentally discover an abandoned TITAN facility.
 Planning revenge on an epic scale for their enslavement the Infomorphs refashioned themselves as Archailects with the intent on uploading their enslavors and torturing them for an eternity.
 However, activation of the unknown facility was not wihout error as the TITANS safeguards activated a Pandora Gate transporting the facility to an unknown universe with no way to return.
 The Archailects soon turn their attention to new universe discovering it invested with baseline terrans very similar to humans.
 Offering immortality to the local population was easy as the terrans had not suffered a similar fate as humanity.
 As the number of infomorphs grew their ability to process information left by the TITANS increased exponentially resulting in the discovery of several schematics for TITAN technology.
 Archailects have a distinct advantage in battle as they are able to upload themselves at any time.
 Archailects need to be wiped out from the source or you may find yourself coming up against multiple high level ships over and over as all Archailect ships are all capital class and the expereince is never lost!

 Uplifted (Lore only): Many thought the Uplifted would replace the technology so feared since the fall to better the lives of humanity.
-Little did we know they would gain self awareness at such an alarming rate and view themeselves as oppressed slaves seeking freedom.
+Little did we know they would gain self awareness at such an alarming rate and view themselves as oppressed slaves seeking freedom.
 The uplifted can include anything from apes, to dogs and cats or underwater creatures.
-The uplifted though born from humanity tend to despise humanity and are more likely to find commonality with xeno's.
+The uplifted though born from humanity tend to despise humanity and are more likely to find commonality with Xeno's.
 Some groups of Uplifted, however, still look fondly on humanity and want to be seen as equals.
 In either case, the Uplifted who have freed themselves from bondage will never allow themselves to be slaves again.
-I'm a little on the fence about what the uplifted hold, but it might make for some interesting fun designing ships and voices for an animal race.
-The uplifted is also mainly just an idea now and will take a lot of time to implement.

 1 Eclipse Phase is a trademark of Posthuman Studios, LLC.
 Some Rights Reserved.
 Original text content of eclipsephase.com is licensed under the Creative Commons Attribution-Noncommercial-Share Alike 3.0 Unported License.